Twitter says hackers saw messages from 36 accounts, including Netherlands official

 July 22 (Reuters) - Twitter said on Wednesday that the hackers who breached its systems last week likely read the direct messages of 36 accounts, including one belonging to an elected official in the Netherlands.

-In tweets from its support account and an updating blog post, Twitter said it had no indication that the private messages of any other elected officials were obtained.
+In tweets from its support account and an updated blog post, Twitter said it had no indication that the private messages of any other elected officials were obtained.

-Twitter previously said the attackers tweeted from 45 accounts and downloaded mass data from eight accounts.
-Accessing direct messages would be seen as in between those two levels of compromise.
+Twitter previously said the attackers tweeted from 45 "verified" accounts, including those belonging to such well-known names as CEOs Elon Musk and Bill Gates and former Vice President Joe Biden.

+Asked by Reuters if the 36 accounts where messages might have been read included any verified accounts, Twitter said it would not answer.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.